julianmichael/debate/README.md

 Publication artifacts are in the `pub/` directory:

 * `pub/debates/`: the full data for all debates, formatted for the debate data collection and browsing webapps.
-* `pub/debates-metadata.jsonl`: a JSON-lines formatted file with metadata for all debates, usable for browsing and searching.
+* `pub/debates-metadata.json`: a JSON array with metadata for all debates, usable for browsing and searching.
+(The same is also provided as a `.jsonl`.)
 * `pub/debates-readable.jsonl`: a JSON-lines formatted file with all debates in a more directly-readable format.
 * `pub/README.md`: Details on the data filtering and formatting.